Voltaire, a new figure – the intellectual recluse” – during a time of “destruction let loose…”

 Re: The ending of Candide.
 Wikipedia had the ending – “we must cultivate our garden” – translated into French, “il faut cultiver notre jardin.”
 But see also Candide Conclusion Summary & Analysis from LitCharts, which worded the ending as “All that is very well … but let us cultivate our garden.”

 Re: Kenneth Clark.
 The quotation from Clark is from the hardcover book version of his Civilisation (TV series), at page 161.
 For an interesting sidelight on “Sir” Clark, see A new book reveals Kenneth Clark was also a bed-hopping, wife-stealing rogue.

 Though ostensibly a happily married man with a dutiful and caring wife … he couldn’t keep his manicured hands or his swooning heart away from other women.
 He was a serial adulterer, a constant seeker of affairs, even [the] wives of his close friends.
 This upright pillar of the Establishment was … as one of his detractors put it most succinctly, ‘a frightful s**t’.

 Re: The “dumbasses” Voltaire quote.
-See State Farm TV Commercial, ‘The Internet and French Model, and State Farm … Bonjour – Image Results.
+See State Farm TV Commercial, ‘The Internet and French Model, illustrated at right, and State Farm … Bonjour – Image Results.